 Step 6: Dip the Apples

 Take your dried apples and dip them in the candy mix.
-Swirl them to make sure they get fully coated and then tap them on the side of the pan to remove any excess.
+Swirl them to ensure they get fully coated and then tap them on the side of the pan to remove any excess.
 Carefully placed the candy-coated apple on the baking sheet with wax paper.

 Also, learn How To Make Pink Candied Apples